beshu-tech/readonlyrest-docs/kibana.md

 readonlyrest_kbn.whitelistedPaths: [".*/api/status$"]

 ```
-## Common cookie encryption secret
-When you run multiple Kibana instances behind a load balancer, a user will have their identity cookie created and encrypted in one instance.

-A fresh cookie encryption key is generated at startup time on every Kibana node.
-This means that each Kibana instance behind the load balancer will have a different encryption key.

-This is a problem because a cookie encrypted by one instance won't be recognised on the other instances.

-> Today it's possible to share the cookie encryption key in all the Kibana instances
+## Session management with multiple Kibana instances

+Each Kibana node stores user sessions in-memory.
+This will cause problems when using multiple Kibana instances behind a load balancer (especially without sticky sessions), as there would be no synchronization between nodes' sessions cache.
+To avoid this, session synchronization via an Elasticsearch index should be enabled.
+Follow these steps:

-1. Come up with a string of 32 characters length or more
+1. Come up with a string of at least 32 characters length or more to be used as the shared cookie encryption key, called `cookiePass`.
-2. Open up `conf/kibana.yml` and add `readonlyrest_kbn.cookiePass: "12345678901234567890123456789012"`
+2. Open up `conf/kibana.yml` and add:
+    * `readonlyrest_kbn.cookiePass: "generatedStringIn1step"` (example: "12345678901234567890123456789012")
+    * `readonlyrest_kbn.store_sessions_in_index: true` (enable session storage in index)
+    * `readonlyrest_kbn.sessions_index_name: "someCustomIndexName"` (index name - this property is optional, if not specified default index would be `.readonlyrest_kbn_sessions`)
+    * `readonlyrest_kbn.sessions_refresh_after: 1000` (time in milliseconds, describes how often sessions should be fetched from ES and refreshed for each node - optional, by default 2 seconds)

-3. Do the above in all Kibana nodes behind the load balancer, and restart them.
+3. Add the above config in all Kibana nodes behind the load balancer, and restart them.

 # Login screen tweaking
 It is possible to customise the look of the login screen.